How to Make FastPass+ Reservations

 How do I Make FastPass+ Reservations Online?

-FastPass+ reservations can be made from home using either an internet-accessible computer or a smartphone.
-Unless you are very comfortable with the My Disney Experience smartphone app, we suggest you make your reservations on a computer via the Walt Disney World Website.
+FastPass+ reservations can be made from home using either an internet-accessible computer, smartphone, or tablet.
+Unless you are very comfortable with the My Disney Experience smartphone/tablet app, we suggest you make your reservations on a computer via the Walt Disney World Website.
 To do that takes a few steps, but is very easy to do.

 - Navigate your web browser to Disneyworld.disney.go.com.
 Click on “Sign in or Create Account” on the top right and either sign in or follow the on-screen instructions in order to create an account.

 - Next you will need to link your Walt Disney World tickets to your Disney account.
-From the main page, hover the mouse over “MyDisneyExperience” at the top right and click on “My Reservations and Tickets,” as pictured in photo 1.
+From the main page, hover the mouse over “MyDisneyExperience” at the top right and click on “My Reservations and Tickets,” just above the red arrow in photo 1.

 - Now we are finally ready to make some FastPass+ reservations!
 From the main page, hover over “MyDisneyExperience” at the top right and click on “FastPass+.”
 The next screen will ask you to select a day that you would like to choose FastPasses for (as seen in Photo 2).
 You will only be able to select days that you are eligible for FastPasses.
-Clicking the calendar icon (indicated by the arrow in the photo) will allow you to select a specific day.
-Once you click “Select” on a day, the oval will turn green.
-Click Next.
+Clicking the calendar will allow you to select a specific day.
+After you click a day, the four parks will appear, allowing you choose a park for your FP+ selections.
+Select a park and click Next.

-- On the following screen you are asked to select who the selected FastPasses will be for.
+- You will be asked to select who the selected FastPasses will be for.
+You can make a FP+ selection for yourself, or anyone else connected to your My Disney Experience account.
 Note that only those who have tickets assigned to them will be eligible.
-Clicking next takes you to a screen from which you can select the park you want the FastPasses for.
-As of this writing you may only select FastPasses for one park per day ahead of time.
-A more recent change allows you to add additional FastPasses at a second park once your initial allotment is gone, but those must be done via the in-park kiosks (see below).
+You can make FP+ selections for subsets of your party -- not everyone has to choose the same rides.
+As of this writing, you may only select FastPasses for one park per day ahead of time.
+You may add additional FastPasses at a second park, but only after you've used your initial allotment at park number one.

 - Congratulations!
 You have now confirmed your FastPass+ reservations!
-If you would like to make more reservations for a different day, click “Plan Another Day” and go back to Step 6.
-Otherwise, click Next.
+If you would like to make more reservations for a different day, click “Add FastPass+” and go back to Step 4.

 How do I See What FastPass+ Reservations I Have?